leaningtech/labs/src/content/docs/cheerpx-for-flash/20-native-bridge/tutorial.md

 ---
-title: Bridge Tutorial
+title: Native Bridge tutorial
 ---

 When CheerpX has a performance drop off too large for a customer, we will offer our Native Bridge extension.
-To read more about the Native Bridge, read our [feature page](/cheerpx-for-flash/Native-Bridge).
+To read more about the Native Bridge, read our [feature page](/cheerpx-for-flash/native-bridge).

 # Setup the image